-Ken was always there on hand to do what had to be done.
-Ken and Val used to compile the Club Newsletter on an old Gestetner.
-They’d type up the ‘stencils’ print them off and compile the lot.
-Year after year they did this until the advent of computers and photocopiers.
-We are spoilt these days by comparison.
-Even right up to now Club Newsletters are collected from Ken and Val’s place in Mountain Street.
+Club Newsletters were collected from Ken and Val’s place in Mountain Street for over 20 years, which was years after they no longing produced the newsletter.
 Ken’s involvement with the Club goes back to the late nineteen seventies and for three decades and more he worked for the club.
 A little known but major role that Ken played was looking after the club’s interests in the use and development of Anzac Oval.
-For as far back as I can remember (25 years) Ken was on the, as it was called, “The 527 Committee” the body charged with advising Council on the management and use of the Anzac Oval and complex.
-With out Ken’s hard work we would have no Club room we would probably be fortunate to have even use of the building.
+For as far back as Russ could remember Ken was on the, as it was called, “The 527 Committee” the body charged with advising Council on the management and use of the Anzac Oval and complex.
+With out Ken’s hard work, we would have no Club rooms and would be fortunate to even have the use of the building.
 He did more than anyone else I know to foster our interests in this arena.
-Ken was “just” a committeeman most years though he stepped into the breach in 1990 as President when Alf Lemmon stood down and there was reluctance by others to step forward.
-Ken held the position through to 1993 and in so doing held the Club together through a difficult period.
+Ken was a committeeman most of his early years with the Club, but he stepped into the breach in 1990 as President when Alf Lemmon stood down and there was reluctance by others to step forward.
+Ken held the position for 3 seasons from 1990/91 to 1992/93 and in so doing held the Club together through a difficult period.
+Ken went on to the role of Vice President for 6 seasons from 1994/95 to 1999/00.

-When I returned in 1994 he was there to help and advise as he always was.
+When Russ returned to the committee in 1994, he was there to help and advise as he always was.
 The ultimate Club man was Ken.
-I have shared many a drop of “Red” with him and enjoyed his company and his love of cricket and the dragons.
+Russ shared many a drop of “Red” with him and enjoyed his company and his love of cricket and the Dragons.
 In a noteworthy and admirable decision both Ken and Val were recognised with Life Membership in 1994 to mark their many years of contribution to the Club.
-Ken’s name was perpetuated on the “Rookie of the Year” trophy.
+Ken’s name was perpetuated on the Junior Rookie of the Year Award “The Ken Tever Trophy”.

 If ever there was a person to whom you could point and say “go well thou good and faithful servant” Ken Tever was the man.